outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - even if a problem is static, there will always be new ways to solve it because of the inherent variation captured in the concept of 'problem', and these solution-finding methods will always have new interfaces or other structures which can be used to frame them
     - there will always be new structures that are adjacent to available tools to fulfill interaction functions (like 'connect') between given new change types generating new interaction functions, and new interaction levels to reduce a system to in terms of finding core components of the system, new structures of errors from new change types, and possibly new primary interfaces created by new interactive change types and new useful structures to connect other new structures

+  - why understanding is usually a better option than guessing methods like prediction function-finding functions
+    - understanding can be used more effectively to derive a 'guessing method' than the opposite
+    - understanding is more generally applicable & can fulfill more functions than finding/deriving/generating a particular 'guessing method'
+    - understanding is less dependent on data such as context data
+    - understanding has compounding value, where guessing methods usually offer temporary & otherwise conditional value while & where the original prediction function is accurate
+    - understanding can find/derive/generate error structures of a particular guessing method

   - add to tech
     - 'download/generate & delete app' process for each use as a preventative measure against malware that checks for an app thats installed before exploiting a vuln in the app

   - add to science
-    - metformin and a low carb diet reduce serum vitamin b which can be used as inputs to cancerous growth
+    - 'metformin and a low carb diet' reduce 'serum vitamin b' which can be used as inputs to 'cancerous growth'
     - check how folding relates to growth patterns like exponential growth, learning & information storage, and related structures like waves
     - prioritize 'scouting nanobots' to clean out chemicals as a prevention measure
     - structures of invalidity like 'hiding health data avoids the solution to the health problem, which would invalidate the reason to hide the health data' and 'funding a prevention measure rather than a cure, which would invalidate the reason to fund prevention measures'